bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/README.md

    ```

 ## Run for the first time
-Please make sure you have followed all of the prerequisites above first and the [populating configuration guide](docs/populating-configuration.md).
+Please make sure you have followed all of the prerequisites above first.
+The [populating configuration guide](docs/populating-configuration.md) can be of use on how to populate certain configurations.

 1. Compile the binary
 ```